Dr Stephanie Henderson-Begg (Chair)

 Mr Chris Cleaver

-Chris is strategy and planning director of branding agency Identica, part of Writtle Group.
-He works hand in hand with the agency’s creative and client service teams across a raft of clients including Walmart, Waterford, Butlers Chocolates, Kenwood, and Olam.
+Chris Cleaver is Strategy and Planning Director of branding agency Identica, part of Writtle Group.
+He works hand-in-hand with the agency’s creative and client service teams across a raft of clients including Walmart, Waterford, Butlers Chocolates, Kenwood, and Olam.
 He has a long track record in brand design, having worked for global branding agency Interbrand, as well as setting up two boutique brand strategy agencies during his 30 year career.

-Chris first became involved with the charity through working with the SMT and Trustees to change the charity’s name from FSID to Lullaby Trust.
-Since he became a trustee, Identica has provided pro-bono design support when needed.
+Chris first became involved with the charity through working with the Senior Management Team and Trustees to change the charity’s name from FSID to The Lullaby Trust.
+Since he became a Trustee, Idendica has provided pro-bono design support when needed.
 He has three grown up children and lives in Oxford with his wife Rebecca and cockapoo Wendy.